snowe36/ai-struct-drugabbility/README.md

 ## Limitations

-- Literature NMR lists are conservative curated subsets, not the full RelaxDB dump
+- Literature NMR lists (`--prior literature`) are conservative YAML subsets so CI stays offline
-- Dyna-1 is optional; captions must say when the prior is literature labels
+- RelaxDB-CPMG KRAS labels are vendored; TEM-1 is **not** in that set (`BLAC_CPMG` = Mtb BlaC)
-- Pocket volumes are a geometric analogue, not SiteMap Dscore
+- Dyna-1 is optional; captions must say Dyna-1 vs literature
-- Detector reports ligand-scale cavities; it is not a licensed SiteMap replacement
+- Headline geometry is seed clearance; volume is secondary
-- Apo vs holo volume is not a crypticity oracle — TEM-1 holo clearance rises, volume does not
+- Detector `0.2.0` is frozen: ligand-scale local maxima, `exclude`/`include` holo modes
 - VP35 is download-gated; without the trajectory there is no MD claim
 - No docking, no FEP, no wet-lab activity